jorinvo/googlesheets-sql-sync/README.md

 ## Roadmap

 - robust error handling
+  - config file not exists / malformed / permissions / write
+	- db
+	- http request
-- sheet-title default to first sheet ?
+- does sheet-title default to first sheet ?
 - better sql statements
+- ensure only one of do-sync and handle-code can happen at a time
 - allow sheet + range specification
 - detect schema change
   - log to stderr